Last reviewed 17 May 2021

-For lab managers thinking about restarting operations, they should aim for as low a building occupancy as possible and establish distancing as far as is practicable within buildings and labs.
+Lab managers should aim for as low a building occupancy as possible and establish distancing as far as is practicable within buildings and labs.

 Lab-type facilities generally need workers to share workstations and equipment.
 While dealing with Covid-19, however, if they need to be shared, they should be shared by the smallest possible number of people.
 Social distancing within labs may be achieved through a number of routes, such as through the demarcation of work zones by using floor tape or paint to help people maintain a distance, staggering workdays, keeping the activity time involved as short as possible, effective shift working, etc.

-While accepting the limitations of some lab environments, the lab manager may also consider the following measures to establish suitably distanced work zones.
+While accepting the limitations of some lab environments, lab managers may also consider the following measures to establish suitably distanced work zones.